MaximLeyenson/branch-curves-of-algebraic-surfaces/README.md

-#Branch curves of cubic surfaces

-Branch curves of some cubic surfaces
+# Branch curves of some cubic surfaces

 (This documentation will be improved)